-Time Description Materials: 45 - 60 minutes Using prompting questions within a class discussion, students will create a maintenance strategy to grow their plants Poster Paper Markers Internet Copies of back of seed packages
+Time Description Materials: 45 - 60 minutes Using prompting questions within a class discussion, students will create a maintenance strategy to grow their plants ☐ Poster Paper☐ Markers☐ Internet☐ Copies of back of seed packages

-- 1. Lead a class discussion with the following questions and prompts and record ideas on the board or projected onto the wall. - We need to create a strategy to take care of our plants otherwise, it is easy for them to die.
-If we were talking about a strategy for players in a soccer game, what kinds of things would we need to talk about? (who, what, where, when) - 'Who, what, where and when' are key to making ANY strategy whether it's a strategy to win a soccer game, to study for a test, or to take care of plants. - To make a strategy to grow these plants, the first thing we need to ask is: What will these seeds need to grow and become healthy food for us to eat?
+1. Lead a class discussion with the following questions and prompts and record ideas on the board or projected onto the wall.

+We need to create a strategy to take care of our plants otherwise, it is easy for them to die.
+If we were discussing a strategy for players in a soccer game, what kinds of things would we need to discuss? (who, what, where, when) 'Who, what, where and when' are key to making ANY strategy - whether it's a strategy to win a soccer game, to study for a test, or to take care of plants.
+To make a strategy to grow these plants, we first need to ask: What will these seeds need to grow and become healthy food for us to eat?
 After students have guessed, have them consult the back of the seed packages (ideally, create a photocopy of the back of the packages for each group).